2020 24 Hours of Le Mans: Finish

 Nakajima crossed the finish line first after 387 laps to win for the No. 8 Toyota team, five laps ahead of the second-placed No. 1 Rebellion car.
 The No. 7 Toyota finished in third position and the No. 3 Rebellion car completed the LMP1 order in fourth.
 It was Buemi and Nakajima's third Le Mans victory, Hartley's second and Toyota's third in succession.
 Toyota also won the LMP1 Teams' Championship since Rebellion were unable to overtake its points total with one race left.
-The No. 22 United Autosports car led the final 136 laps to win in LMP2 at Le Mans for the first time.
+The No. 22 United Autosports car led the final 136 laps and 279 out of 370 in class to win in LMP2 at Le Mans for the first time.
 Drivers Albuquerque, Di Resta and Hanson secured their first Le Mans victories.
 United Autosports, as well as Albuquerque and Hanson, secured the LMP2 teams' and driver's endurance trophies with one round to go.
 Jota Sport followed 32.831 seconds later in second, and Panis Racing completed the class podium in third.
-Aston Martin took its first LMGTE Pro victory since with the No. 97 car finishing 1 minute and 33 seconds ahead of the No. 51 AF Corse Ferrari to win the GTE Manufacturers' Championship.
+Aston Martin took its first LMGTE Pro victory since 2017 with the No. 97 car finishing 1 minute and 33 seconds ahead of the No. 51 AF Corse Ferrari to win the GTE Manufacturers' Championship.
 The marque also won in LMGTE Am with the No. 90 TF Sport entry earning the team's first category win, with the No. 77 Dempsey-Proton Porsche 49 seconds behind in second.